 Chinese cooking wine or Shao Xing is worthwhile tracking down as it costs pennies and gives this dish a great flavour boost.
 Some supermarkets stock it and in any medium-sized town there is likely to be an Asian supermarket tucked away somewhere.
 If you really can’t find it, a dry sherry, very dry white wine, or just some chicken stock will also work.

 FREQUENTLY ASKED QUESTIONS

-I don’t have a wok in my Munich kitchen either, but I find a large frying pan works perfectly well for this dish.
-If you are using a wok over a gas flame, you may be able to reduce the cooking times slightly as they get very hot!
+Yes!
+A large frying pan works perfectly well for this dish.
+If you are using a wok over a gas flame, you may be able to reduce the cooking times slightly as they get very hot.

 There is so much happening at the same time in this dish, how should I prepare?

 Because this meal comes together so quickly, it’s best to have your rice well on the go, chicken marinading and vegetables chopped before you even begin to heat the pan.
 As with all stir fry dishes the most time consuming part of the dish is chopping the vegetables.

 Do I really need to use three colours of peppers in this dish?

 I like to use a mixture of red, green and yellow capsicum because it looks bright and colourful, but also that’s conveniently how they are sold in the supermarkets here in Germany.
 Feel free to use whichever colours you like best.

 I don’t like spice!
 Do I have to use chilli flakes in this recipe?